Eros: How to Worship the God of Love and Lust

 Enjoy Art

-Eros and Psyche have been the subject of countless artistic depictions over the years.
+Eros and Psykhe have been the subject of countless artistic depictions over the years.

 Eros’s mythological mother rules beauty so go and enjoy some!